Is Self-Love Indulgent? Or Is It Something Else?

 A Gentle Reflection

-“What would I do today if I were caring for myself the way I would care for someone I truly, unconditionally loved?”
+“What would I do today if I cared for myself the way I care for someone I truly and unconditionally love?”

+Start there.
+You do not need to get everything perfect.
 You just need to begin.

-How Hypnotherapy Supports Self-Compassion
+How Hypnotherapy Helps You Build Self-Compassion

 You deserve to feel at home within yourself.
+Not someday in the distant future, but now.

 Ready to Begin?